ynonp/csh-course/labs/lab.md

 6. Write a `safedel` script.
 The script takes a file name as command line input, and moves that file to a `~/TRASH` directory instead of deleting it.
 Upon invocation, script should check `~/TRASH` for files older than 48 hours and delete them (hint: use `find`).
 7. Write a shell script that reads a file name from the user, checks that the file is valid, and lowecases its name.
 For example, running `lc MyFile` should rename the file `MyFile` to `myfile`.
+8. Write a shell script that prints the sum of its arguments

 ## Part 4: Loops
 1. Write a shell script called "wait_for_user" that takes a user name and checks if the user is logged in.
 If she's not logged in, the script sleeps for 5 seconds and checks again in a loop - until the user logs in.